AdilzhanB/MorphoSSL/README.md

 - loss and accuracy curves
 - at least one reconstruction visualization showing original/masked/reconstruction
 - a clear baseline comparison (ResNet50 pretrained vs MAE encoder fine-tuning)

-## License

-Add a license file if you plan to distribute this repository publicly.